Instrumental variables with unordered treatments: Theory and evidence from returns to fields of study: Testable implications and aggregation

-A natural next step would be to ask if it is possible to devise a test of whether the auxiliary assumptions hold empirically.
-To answer this question, it is useful to characterize the quantities that the first stage coefficients recover: \begin{lem} Suppose Assumptions \ref{ass:excl}--\ref{ass:mono} hold.
+We now examine if it is possible to devise a test of whether the auxiliary assumptions \ref{ass:irr}--\ref{ass:nextbest} hold empirically.
+To do so, it is useful to characterize the quantities that the first stage coefficients recover: \begin{lem} Suppose Assumptions \ref{ass:excl}--\ref{ass:mono} hold.
 Then